 In the same year, she’ll also be honored by Cultures croisées, and will become a member of the UNESCO’s International Dance Committee.

-Finally, to close this year, Nyata Nyata is the laureate of the first Montreal Art Council’s Cultural Diversity Award in Dance.
+Finally, to close that year, Nyata Nyata is the laureate of the first Montreal Art Council’s Cultural Diversity Award in Dance.

 “Zab Maboungou knows how to occupy a stage space, not only physically but also mentally, and even spiritually”.
 (Lili Marin, Kaos magazine, Montréal, 2001).